wevote/WeVoteServer/docs/README_API_INSTALL_SETUP_DATABASE.md

 ## Test that WeVoteServer is running

-Start up the WeVoteServer on Mac:
+Start up the WeVoteServer on Mac (You probably already installed requirements.txt in an earlier step, but it doesn't hurt to do it again.):

     (WeVoteServer) $ cd /Users/<YOUR NAME HERE>/PythonProjects/WeVoteServer/
     (WeVoteServer) $ source /Users/<YOUR NAME HERE>/PythonEnvironments/WeVoteServer3.4/bin/activate